sandialabs/coek/lib/libcoek/doc/components_indexed.rst

 Objectives
 ----------

-Indexed objectives are not currently supported in COEK.
+Indexed objectives are not currently supported in Coek.

 .. admonition:: WEH